WSU-kduncan/ceg3120-cicd-jailennn/README-CI.md

 - `sudo apt-get install docker`
 - `docker --version`
+- `docker run hello-world` will run a test image to see if docker is working.

 ## How to build & configure a container manually (without building an image):

-Use `docker pull angular/ngcontainer` to pull the angular image from the docker hub website.
-After this, you can use `docker run` command to run the image that was just pulled.
-Make sure to use the `-p hostport:containerport` top bind the port for the container to a port on your device.
+Use `docker pull node:18-bullseye` to pull the node image from the docker hub website.
+After this, you can use `docker run -p 0000:0000 -it node:18-bullseye` command to run the image that was just pulled.
+Make sure to include the `-p hostport:containerport` to bind the port for the container to a port on your device, and the `-it` flags to run this image interactively in a terminal.

-When inside the angular application, you may need to use `npm install` to get additional dependencies or packages or this container.
-You will also need to use the `ng serve` commmand to actually start the application inside of the container.
+When inside the node application, you may need to use `npm install -g @angular/cli` to get the actual angular interface and additional dependencies or packages for this container.
+You will also need to use the `ng serve --host 0.0.0.0` commmand to actually start the application inside of the container.

 To prove that this is working on the client side, you should see some output in the container saying it is complete and successful, along with a link pouinting to where you can test if it is working on the host side.
 The host side link should have a URL connecting to the same port you binded earlier in the commands.